ALCÁZAR

 ZARAGOZA

-During the 1966/67 season, Real Zaragoza had a famous team with the strikers known as the "Cinco Magníficos" (The Magnificient Five), formed by Canario, Santos, Marcelino, Villa and Lapetra.
-In the second round of the Copa, Europa had the 'luck' of playing against the Aragonese team who were winners of the Copa last season.
-The home match, broadcasted by TVE, ended up with 0-1, so everybody thought the team's adventure in the Copa was about to finish.
-However, on the away match at La Romareda, after a fantastic game that CE Europa played, they won 0-1.
-They forced a third tiebreaker game that would be played in the next 48 hours in a neutral stadium: in this case, Mestalla (Valencia).
-And, on May 9th 1967, the most unexpected thing happened.
-CE Europa defeated Zaragoza on a match where they won 0-2, getting rid of the former champion.
-This significant achievement was longly celebrated in Gràcia and very spread by all the media.
+During the 1966-67 season, Real Zaragoza had a famous team with an attacking line known as ‘Los Cinco Magníficos’ (‘The Magnificient Five’), formed by Canario, Santos, Marcelino, Villa, and Lapetra.
+In the second round of the Copa, Europa had the luck of being paired with the Aragonese team, who won the tournament last year and usually competed for the title of the Primera División.
+The first leg, broadcasted by TVE, ended in a 0-1 victory for Real Zaragoza, so everybody thought Europa’s adventure in the Copa was about to finish.
+However, in the away match at La Romareda, a fantastic game ended in an unexpected triumph by the escapulats, also 0-1.
+A tiebreaker had to decide who advanced to the next round and would be played in the next 48 hours in a neutral stadium: in this case, Mestalla (València).
+And, on the 9th of May 1967, a miracle happened.
+Europa defeated Zaragoza in a historic match where they won 0-2, eliminating the defending champion.
+This significant achievement was much celebrated in Gràcia and gave Europa unprecedented media attention all across Spain.
+Still, when asking an europeista what some of the most prestigious achievements of the club are, they will probably come up with this anecdote.